davestaxcp/CounterpartyTimeline2023/TokenTimeline2023.md

 Timeline Asset/Project: **PHOCKHEADS**

-Significance: PHOCKHEADS Series 0 started as a Bitcoin parody of Namecoin’s BLOCKHEADS.
-The interesting thing about the project is that PHOCKHEADS began regularly utilizing Counteparty’s dividends feature to distribute subassets to holders of the grail card which is the PHOCKHEADS token.
+Significance: [PHOCKHEADS](https://xchain.io/asset/PHOCKHEADS).
+Series 0, started as a Bitcoin parody of Namecoin’s BLOCKHEADS.
+The interesting thing about [the project](https://phockheads.com/about/) is that PHOCKHEADS began regularly utilizing Counteparty’s dividends feature to distribute subassets to holders of the grail card which is the PHOCKHEADS token.
 With Series 2, PHOCKHEADS evolved to be community-run, composed of multiple grail cards by top Counterparty artists.

 Related Links: https://phockheads.com/about/
 https://xchain.io/asset/PHOCKHEADS